-As anyone living close to central London, the main road or an airport will tell you, noise pollution is a serious issue.
+Anyone living close to central London, the main road or an airport will know, noise pollution is a serious issue.
 It’s been proven to cause hypertension and the sleep prevention it causes can spill out into your life as levels in concentration begin to dip.
 That aside it can be particularly annoying when you’re trying to watch a film, or read a book as the honks of traffic and grumbling engines permeate the otherwise peaceful calm of your home.

 Whilst it’s one option to move to the woods, miles from any form of noise or society, the less drastic choice is to install acoustic glass, which will keep the noise outside and peace and quiet in.

 At acceptable levels, outside noise often reaches around 35 decibels.